 \section{Acknowledgement}

-We deeply thank the J-PARC staff for their support, especially for the MLF and accelerator groups to provide the opportunity to perform this experiment.
-We acknowledge the support of the Ministry of Education, Culture, Sports, Science, and Technology (MEXT) and the JSPS grants-in-aid: 16H06344, 16H03967, 23K13133, 23K13133 and 20H05624, Japan.
-This work is also supported by the National Research Foundation of Korea (NRF): 2016R1A5A1004684, 2017K1A3A7A09015973, 2017K1A3A7A09016426, 2019R1A2C3004955, 2016R1D1A3B02010606, 2017R1A2B4011200, 2018R1D1A1B07050425, 2020K1A3A7A09080133, 2020K1A3A7A09080114, 2020R1I1A3066835, 2021R1A2C1013661, 2022R1A5A1030700 and RS-2023-00212787.
-Our work has also been supported by a fund from the BK21 of the NRF.
+We extend our sincere gratitude to the J-PARC staff, particularly the MLF and accelerator groups, for their invaluable support in facilitating this experiment.

+The work is supported by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) and the Japan Society for the Promotion of Science (JSPS) grants-in-aid: 16H06344, 16H03967, 23K13133, 23K13133 and 20H05624, Japan.

+Financial support from the National Research Foundation of Korea (NRF) is also gratefully acknowledged for the grants: 2016R1A5A1004684, 2017K1A3A7A09015973, 2017K1A3A7A09016426, 2019R1A2C3004955, 2016R1D1A3B02010606, 2017R1A2B4011200, 2018R1D1A1B07050425, 2020K1A3A7A09080133, 2020K1A3A7A09080114, 2020R1I1A3066835, 2021R1A2C1013661, 2022R1A5A1030700 and RS-2023-00212787.
+Additional support from a fund from the BK21 of the NRF is acknowledged.

 The University of Michigan gratefully acknowledges the support of the Heising-Simons Foundation.
-This work conducted at Brookhaven National Laboratory was supported by the U.S. Department of Energy under Contract DE-AC02- 98CH10886.
-The work of the University of Sussex is supported by the Royal Society grant no. IESnR3n170385.
-We also thank the Daya Bay Collaboration for providing the Gd-LS, the RENO collaboration for providing the LS and PMTs, CIEMAT for providing the splitters, Drexel University for providing the FEE circuits and Tokyo Inst.
-Tech for providing FADC boards
+The work carried out at Brookhaven National Laboratory was supported by the US Department of Energy under the DE-AC02-98CH10886 contract.
+The University of Sussex acknowledges support from the Royal Society grant no. IESnR3n170385.

+We are grateful to the Daya Bay Collaboration for providing the Gd-LS, the RENO Collaboration for providing the LS and PMTs, CIEMAT for providing the splitters, Drexel University for providing the FEE circuits, and Tokyo Institute of Technology for providing FADC boards.